 Looking for some handy tips and tricks?
 Find out more on the blog!

-If this is the first time you’ve purchased a property, you may not have taken out buildings insurance before.
-Don’t worry, we’ve answered some of your frequently asked questions below.
+If this is the first time you’ve purchased a property, you may not have taken out buildings and contents insurance before.
+Don’t worry, we’ve answered some frequently asked questions below.

 First time buyer home insurance is buildings and contents cover for people buying their first home, also known generally as ‘home insurance.’